 Some very strange things do happen, but far fewer than would seem reasonable if absolutely anything were acceptable.
 (NB.
 If the universe is infinitely old then the gap between strange things happening could be many hundreds of years).
 However, imagine if the laws of physics could be seriously tampered with as we sailed along on our merry way through time.
 It has been suggested that a barrier might be set up within this theory of parallel futures to avoid the unthinkable, to protect the laws of physics.
 Hmmm, grasping at straws if you ask me...

-Quantum Mechanics, for making sense of some of their most bizarre conundrums, favours the Many Worlds Interpretation, whereby all future time lines exist and therefore all future possibilities are open to travel.
+Quantum pysicists came up with this theory for making sense of some of their most bizarre conundrums.
+It' called 'MWI' the Many Worlds Interpretation, whereby all future time lines exist and therefore all future possibilities are open to travel.
 Does that mean that all past time lines also exist?
 Or, is there only one now firmly cemented in history?
 Therein lies the Achilles heal of MWI; it talks only of future possibilities and does not adequately resolve the concept of past existence, as if all possible past time lines merge into the present single moment, before bursting out with all possible future events - a Bow Tie scenario.

-A cat - yes, a cat - in a thought experiment was specifically created to confront such Quantum irregularities as: particles that have all their possible states in readiness at all times but only show one when it is observed.
+A cat - yes, a cat - in a thought experiment was specifically created to confront certain Quantum irregularities and MWI was employed to answer: particles that have all their possible states in readiness at all times but only show one when it is observed.